List of deputy chief ministers of Haryana

 The deputy chief minister of Haryana (DCM Haryana, ISO: Hariyāṇā Kē Upamukhyamaṁtrī) is a member of the Cabinet of Government of Haryana.
 This is not a constitutional office, it seldom carries any specific powers.
 In the parliamentary system of government, the chief minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is usually but not necessarily used to bring political stability and strength within a coalition government.
-A deputy chief minister usually also holds another cabinet portfolio such as home minister or finance minister.
+The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
+Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
+This oath has also sparked controversies.